 Travel Laundry Bag Flight Patterns by Vine Street Market ($29)

-This will definitely come in handy as my husband who travel a lot is always coming home with the plastic bags from the hotel room!
+This will definitely come in handy as my husband who travels a lot is always coming home with the plastic bags from the hotel room!
 This 100% cotton canvas is being introduced exclusively here at Little Lace Box.
 The downside to this bag is that because of the natural fibers, they say that spot cleaning versus machine washing is recommended.
 Personally, I will take a faded look to make sure that the bag stays clean after having dirty unmentionables in it.

 Bellapierre PRECIOUS Diamonds Hydra-Surge Rich Body Butter ($80)

-This creamy body butter contains ultra-fine diamond powder and all natural botanical oils and vitamins that melt into the skin and lock in nourishment for all day softness.
+This creamy body butter contains ultra-fine diamond powder and all-natural botanical oils and vitamins that melt into the skin and lock in nourishment for all-day softness.
 Can’t wait to try this out especially since it has been so hot & humid and my skin is drying out.

 Tea Towel by Claudia Pearson Designs ($16)

 This cute tea towel features a Brooklyn design (are pickles a thing in Brooklyn?) plus the color matches my kitchen!